GiggleSquid/thatferretblog/content/posts/Jacks-Top-Kitchen-Picks.md

 But I like these poultry shears.

-## <a href="https://www.tesco.com/groceries/en-GB/products/296705474" target="_blank">Tupperware</a>, no not the brand
+## [Tupperware](https://www.tesco.com/groceries/en-GB/products/296705474), no not the brand

-Tupperware is a company that makes kitchen storage containers, but the word tupperware has been <a href="https://en.wikipedia.org/wiki/Generic_trademark" target="_blank">genericised</a> to mean kitchen storage containers.
+Tupperware is a company that makes kitchen storage containers, but the word tupperware has been [genericised](https://en.wikipedia.org/wiki/Generic_trademark) to mean kitchen storage containers.

 So we've minced up all our meat and offal.
 Where do we put it?<br>
 Yup, tupperware!